QUESTIONS AND ANSWERS

 • All linens, towels, blankets etc… (Beach towels not included)

-• Harbour fees, marina fees, local taxes, yacht insurance, plus charter contract taxes
+• Local taxes, yacht insurance, plus charter contract taxes

 • Cleaning fee at the end of your charter.